 Adopting a Cat

 Protectors of Animals, Inc. has many felines available for adoption.
 Most of our cats live at the shelter location in East Hartford.
-Kittens live with foster families during the week and are at the shelter location on Saturdays or by appointment during the week.
+Kittens live with foster families during the week and are at the shelter location on Saturdays.
 The shelter is open to the public Saturdays from 10:30 AM to 4 PM and the 1st Wednesday of every month from 5:30pm - 7:30pm.
 Please have an adoption application on file with us before you arrive.
-We are also able to schedule "introduction meetings" during the week by appointment.
-Contact us at (860) 569-0722 to arrange a time.
+Contact us at (860) 569-0722.

 How much does it cost to adopt a feline and what is included?

 Protectors of Animals, Inc. collects a tax deductible donation of -